lopezacuba/Quickstarts/Jomres_Quickstart_Wordpress_Hotel_All_Plugins/README.md

-Updated today to Jomres 9.23.2 with open source Plugin Manager v3.3.
+Updated today to Jomres 9.23.4 with open source Plugin Manager.

 These are the Jomres Quickstarts with ALL the Core Plugins including Plugin Manager so your website will never expire.